My Dog is Hiding and Acting Strange

 My dog keeps going into the corner of the room

 Another factor we need to consider is the age of the dog.
 Senior dogs may look to hide in corners due to something called canine cognitive dysfunction syndrome.
 Similar to Alzheimer's in human beings, this is a deterioration of the brain which can lead to behavioral changes.
-One particular change is a desire to seek out corners of a room.
+One particular change is a desire to seek out corners of a room to hide, something we see as acting strange.

 The deterioration of the brain is progressive and results in various symptoms, including disorientation.
 The dog can become scared and seeking shelter in the corner of a room allows them to feel more secure.
 The confusion which accompanies CCDS manifests in various ways.
 They include searching places for refuge, wandering aimlessly, not recognizing family members, not responding to their name, reducing activity, defecating inside the home and many others.